jtonic/tools/vim/shortcuts.md

 - `:%s/<patter>//gc` - delete in the entire file, with confirmation
 - `:%s/<pattern>/<replacement>/gi` - replace in the entire file case insensitive **Notes**:
-  If %s is relaced with s in the command above the search and replace take place in the current line.
+  If %s is replaced with s in the command above the search and replace take place in the current line.

 ## Visual mode

 - `v` - start visual mode
 - `V` - start visual line mode
-- `viw` - select the current word - viw
+- `viw` - select the current word
 - `ggVG | :%y+` - select the entire buffer

 ## Copy and paste